 - Add milk, sago and cook till the sago and dal are fully cooked.

 - Add cardamom powder, cooled jaggery syrup and coconut.
-Mix well and cook further on a medium flame.
-Stir well and allow it to bubble up.
+Mix well and turn off the heat.
 Do not cook for long it can curdle the payasam

 - Fry nuts in ghee and add to the channa dal kheer.